MagicIdentity/Developers/docs/start/concepts/whatis.md

 1. Web agents use HTML to load and unload page backends on demand like a browser.
 2. Each user has their own agent capable of running backends for many apps at once.
+3. Web agents are available 24/7 and can easily form decentralized peer-to-peer networks.
-3. Identity, authentication and authorization come for free with the web agent security tokens.
+4. Identity, authentication and authorization come for free with the web agent security tokens.

 ## Standards